calekochenour/gee-vegetation-change/README.md

 ### `02-workflow-demos`

-Contains all .gif files for workflow demonstrations.
+Contains all files for workflow demonstrations.

 ### `environment.yml`